AI paywalls, HTTP 402, and portable records

 }

-How this ties back to our roadmap and vision
+7. How this ties back to our direction and vision

-- Stay on 0.9.x until we earn 1.0 through an IETF draft and multiple independent implementations
+- Continue development until earning 1.0 through multiple independent implementations

 - Use PEAC-Receipt as the primary HTTP field globally, without legacy header aliases